BrainBacon/Nodep/README.md

 ## Existing providers
-register other instances of nodep into your project Providers can be loaded as follows:
+Register other instances of nodep into your project.

+Providers can be loaded as follows:
 - an array of paths, npm module names, or local variables
 - a single instance of any of the above